markjackson28/data-structures-and-algorithms/js401/linked-list-zip/README.md

 - You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Approach & Efficiency
 This is hard for me to grasp.
-Will come back to this.
+I had to get TA help with this and she did an amazing job of explaining the algorithm to me.
+So I had to create a new empty linked list.
+Then I had to walk through the two list and append the nodes values, one after another to the new linked list.
+It also compares if the linked list is equal or if one is less than the other.

 ## Solution
 - run npm test